Resources

 The Goodbye Boat by Mary Joslin

-BOOK: A very simple illustrative story of the sorrow of seeing the goodbye boat take a friend away
+NOVEL/STORY: A very simple illustrative story of the sorrow of seeing the goodbye boat take a friend away.

 Michael Rosen's Sad Book by Michael Rosen